mnelson4/elijah/plugins/print-my-blog/readme.txt

 3. The Blog is Ready for Printing!

 == Changelog ==

+= 1.2.4 =
+* Add Gutenberg Block so site visitors can print the blog
+* Increased post rendering from 500ms to 200ms per post
+* Moved WP REST Proxy area outside of advanced area

+= 1.2.3 =
+* Fixed a bug from 1.2.0 that caused text resizing to not load
+* Fixed some featured images not loading because of unusual REST API response
+* Fixed JetPack's Tiled Galleries by enqueuing its stylesheet

 = 1.2.2 =
 * Bump minimum compatible version of WordPress to 4.6 (this will help with translations, and now is probably the easiest time to make the change)